San Jose Sharks' Evander Kane slams officials after ejection from preseason game

 “I get kicked out of the game for getting jumped from behind by a referee.
 I've never seen a ref take five strides,” Kane said, according to ESPN.
 “If you look at his face, he's getting all this power and he's trying to drive me into the ice, which is what he did.
 That's unbelievable.
 Talk about abuse of an official?
 How about abuse of a player?
 It's an absolute joke.”

 The strong words came after Kane got involved with Golden Knights defenseman Deryk Engelland.
-The veteran appeared to cross-check Kane who responded with a slash.
+The veteran appeared to cross-check Kane, who responded with a slash.
 However, Kane’s slash appeared to have made contact with linesman Kiel Murchison.
 The official then grabbed Kane’s jersey, appearing to try and prevent any potential escalating incidents with Engelland.

 TORONTO MAPLE LEAFS GM LEARNED ABOUT AUSTON MATTHEWS' ALLEGED DISORDERLY CONDUCT THROUGH SOCIAL MEDIA